willco123/Search-Youtube/README.md

 For example localhost:3003/searchDB/?title=dubai will return all records with “dubai” in the title, localhost:3003/searchDB/?date=2016 will return all records containing the year 2016.

+To establish the server run "node server" or "nodemon server"